SequAna-Ukon/SequAna_course/docs/2026/CLI.md

 > Verify that you can run fastqc

 We will use this environment later on.
 As one of the first tasks we will need to undertake for our analysis is testing the quality of our generated sequencing data.

+> **Exercise:** Play with the commands [HERE](https://github.com/SequAna-Ukon/SequAna_course/blob/main/docs/2026/SHELL.md) to get familiar with bash scripting.
+Try to figure out the use of each bash command in the given example.